The Last of the Barons

+Plot

 The King is portrayed as effeminate, capricious and licentious, in contrast with the Earl, shown as a distinguished warrior and politician, great patriot and affectionate father.
-Other historical figures that appear frequently in the text are Duke of Clarence, Duke of Gloucester (the future King Richard III), Marquess of Montagu, and Lord Hastings.
+Other historical figures that appear frequently in the text are the Duke of Clarence, the Duke of Gloucester (the future King Richard III), Marquess of Montagu, and Lord Hastings.

 Romance and science in the Middle Ages are the secondary themes of the novel.
 They are explored through Sibyll, a beautiful young maiden, and her old father, Adam Warner.
 Sibyll, who is in love with Lord Hastings, is inseparable from her father throughout the story.
 Adam is a hypomanic natural philosopher working for many years to complete his invention, a mechanical device that is supposed to carry out the functions of a modern steam engine.
 Persecuted, mistrusted, and misunderstood, he is forced to work as a royal alchemist.

-The novel ends tragically with the defeat and death of Warwick at the Battle of Barnet.
+The novel ends tragically with the defeat and death of Warwick at the Battle of Barnet (1471).